Corporate Governance Manual

 Risk Governance Framework

 The Risk Governance Framework of the Group follows a top-down approach, whereby the Board of Directors (Board) takes ultimate accountability for: the risks taken, setting the tolerance level for these risks, business strategies, operating budget, policies, and overall risk philosophy.
-In the interest of promoting efficient corporate governance, the Board constitutes committees to perform oversight responsibilities.
-These committees perform oversight functions in the area of risk policy formulation, decision-making, and risk portfolio management.

 Board of Directors